 Build up weight quickly!

-People are way too careful with this exercise.
-Because it is an easy exercise to perform, you can build up weight relatively quickly.
-It is not likely that you will get back pain from this exercise if you perform it correctly.
-It is important that you start moving from the hip, namely a hip stretch and not from the low back.
-You want to keep the low back in a fairly neutral position, feel a lot of stretch on your hamstrings, and firmly tighten your buttocks at the top of the exercise.
+People are far too careful with this exercise.
+Because it is an easy exercise to perform, you can start building up in weight relatively quickly.
+You are not likely to get back pain from this exercise when performed properly.
+It is important that you move from the hip, which is a hip extension, and not from the low back.
+You want to keep the low back in a fairly neutral position, feel a lot of stretch on your hamstrings and tighten your glutes quite a bit at the top of the exercise.

 Instructions on implementation.

 As with any exercise, how you perform the exercise does matter:

 - Hips should be able to move freely and not be inhibited by the front cushion of the device.